Program in Biology

 You may declare before you finish all of the prerequisites, but an advisor may recommend that you take additional course work if you have not demonstrated an aptitude for the biological sciences.

 Major/minor releases can be requested online (without an advising appointment) for students who meet the following criteria: (1) Declared Program in Biology or Neuroscience major or minor, and (2) LSA Online Audit Checklist is error-free.
 [Note: If these do not apply to you, please make an advising appointment.]

 Major Program Guides:

-We strive to support the College of Literature, Science, and the Arts on the front lines of learning and research; to steward our planet, our community, our campus.
-To do this, Biology needs you—because the world needs Victors.
+We strive to support our students and faculty on the front lines of learning and research and to steward our planet, our community, our campus.
+To do this, Biology needs your support.

 Welcome to the Program in Biology!